Our team

 Postdoc

 Bel also joined the Bravo lab in July 2024 after completing her Ph.D. and a brief postdoc with Daan Swarts at Wageningen University, where she characterised the SPARTA bacterial immune system.
-Outside of the lab, you can find her eagerly awaiting the 2026 Eurovision song contest, taking place right here in Vienna!
+Outside of the lab, you can find her eagerly awaiting the 2027 Eurovision song contest.

 Vojtech (Vojta) Orel